 It is important that a monitoring framework is developed with clear delegation of responsibility for overseeing the delivery of progress.
-The detail of this will be finalised by the AAP team in conjunction with stakeholders, and feedback from stakeholders is welcomed in relation to this.
+The detail of this will be finalised by the AAP team in conjunction with stakeholders.

 It is envisaged that the dialogue with key monitoring stakeholders will be continued through the development of the Masterplan and future design stages, when detailed policy interventions will be listed and specific responsibility allocated to individual and collective stakeholders.